gleam-lang/otp/README.md

 This library is experimental and will likely have many breaking changes in the future!

+Gleam’s actor system is built with a few primary goals:

+ - Full type safety of actors and messages.
+ - Be compatible with Erlang’s OTP actor framework.
+ - Provide fault tolerance and self-healing through supervisors.
+ - Have equivalent performance to Erlang’s OTP.

 ## Actor hierarchy

 This library defines several different types of actor that can be used in